steve02081504/ps12exe/docs/README_EN_US.md

 Compiled file written -> 2560 bytes
 ```

-As you can see, `#_pragma Console no` makes the generated exe run in windowed mode, even if we didn't specify `-noConsole` during compilation.
+As you can see, `#_pragma Console no` makes the generated exe file run in windowed mode, even if we didn't specify `-noConsole` during compilation.
 The pragma command can set any compilation parameter:

 ```powershell